cokelaer/damona/doc/userguide.rst

 Different Environments
 ----------------------

-So far, we have downloaded and created aliases in the main **damona**, which is by default in *~/.config/damona*.
+So far, we have downloaded and created aliases in the main **damona** environment, which is named **base**.
+It is in  *~/.config/damona*.
 There, you have two sub-directories:

 * bin
 * images

-In the *images* we store the singularity containers.
-In *bin* we create aliases so as to make the container executables.
+In the *images* directory, we store the singularity containers.
+In *bin* directory, we create aliases so as to make the container executables.

-Now what about having different environements ?
+Now what about having different environments ?
 It would be nice to handle several pipelines in their own environments.

-We could quickly test two different version a tools on their impact on an analysis.::
+We could quickly test two different versions of a tools and test their impact on an analysis.::

     damona env --create test1